 Drone cameras are typically designed for shooting great videos, and most of them can shoot 4K videos.
 However, when it comes to taking still shots, they are no match to the DSLRs that you are using as a photographer.

-Most drone cameras have very small sensors just like compact cameras or camera on most high-end phones these days.
+Most drone cameras have tiny sensors just like compact cameras or camera on most high-end phones these days.
 These make their dynamic range limited, and low light performance is not excellent.
 The resolution is also typically not more than 16-20 MP.

 Also, most drone cameras have wide-angle lenses with a fixed focal length.
 While all of this may sound limiting, in theory, you can take surprisingly good aerial photographs within these limitations.
-You wouldn’t need low light performance as you would only shoot in the daytime (rules restrict the use of drones only in daylight) and since you are shooting from afar, depth of field isn’t going to be a problem.
-Having said that, drone cameras are getting better and better by the day.
+You wouldn't need low light performance as you would only shoot in the daytime (rules restrict the use of drones only in daylight) and since you are shooting from afar, depth of field isn't going to be a problem.
+Drone cameras are getting better and better by the day.

 Fly low to take the best pictures

-While your drone can fly as high as 400 ft, to take the best shots fly at a much lower height of 100-150 ft.
-This will give a nice perspective and also establish a clear horizon for your images.
-If you want to take true top shots, then you do need to go as high as you can to cover the most area.
+While your drone can fly as high as 400 ft, to make the best shots fly at a much lower height of 100-150 ft.
+Flying lower will give an interesting perspective and also establish a clear horizon for your images.
+If you want to take perfect top shots, then you do need to go as high as you can to cover the most area.

 Start by shooting in automatic mode

 Most drone cameras support 3-step bracketing.
 This is a great feature that you can use to get three options for every shot you take (an underexposed and overexposed variation along with the standard image).
-This allows you to choose the best image later and you can also blend exposures using post-processing software
+You can choose the best image later and can also blend exposures using post-processing software.

 Since most drone cameras have only one aperture setting, you have limited controls over shutter speeds as well.
 You can control this somewhat by using neutral density filters that reduce the amount of light that gets into the camera lens, hence making the camera slower shutter speed.
 You can also use polarising filters to cut out the reflections or the harshness of the sun rays and get deeper, more vibrant blue skies.